 Reaching in the back seat while the vehicle is moving is definitely a “bad dog” move, and finding a safe place to pull over to address issues is always your best bet for safety.

 Sit, stay, plan ahead

-For medium or long trips, you might think about your automobile needs.
-However, don’t forget about the canine ones, too.
-How often will he or she need to go for a walk, and do you have a leash accessible?
-Will your pup get hungry?
+For medium or long trips, you might already think about your automobile needs, but don’t forget about the animal ones, too.
+How often will it need to go for a walk or take a break, and do you have a leash accessible?
+Will they get hungry?
 How about staying hydrated?

 A clean, safe back seat

-Are you worried about the condition of your car seats and keeping it clean?
-Consider a dog car seat cover that acts like a thick, protective hammock and straps onto the headrests in your back seat.
-You can also ask your dealer about floor liners for some added protection.
+Are you worried about the condition of your car seats and keeping them clean with Jazz and Gigi in tow?
+Consider a pet car seat cover that acts like a thick, protective hammock to help avoid rubbing or pressure from a heavy pet or carrier and straps onto the headrests in your back seat.
+You can also ask your dealer about durable floor liners for some added protection.

-This, coupled with a restraint attached to the seat, helps provide a defined space for your dog to hang out while providing an extra layer of protection for your dog and your seats.
-If you’re leasing, keeping your seats in good shape is also one of the essentials in helping avoid excess wear-and-use fees at lease end.
+This, coupled with a restraint attached to the seat, helps provide a defined space for your dog to hang out while providing an extra layer of protection for both them and your seats.
+If you’re leasing, keeping your seats in good shape is also one of the essentials in helping avoid excess wear fees at lease end.

 Ready to get in the driver's seat?